 “Companies are now saying this is serious, and we need to seriously ask ourselves whether we should change our compensation,” said Ms. Ferracone, who sees more corporate boards and even federal and state regulators paying closer attention to executive compensation.

 Measures for connecting issues like workforce diversity, gender balance pay, employee engagement and retention, or health and safety to executive compensation are just starting to develop and are “all over the map,” Ms. Ferracone said.
-So far, those metrics tend to make up about 20% of executive bonus plans, but she anticipates that more will be included in long-term incentive packages eventually.
+So far, ESG metrics tend to make up about 20% of executive bonus plans, but she anticipates that more will be included in long-term incentive packages eventually.